 When running a report there are ways, such as having the Data Cookbook in place, to see the documentation in the knowledge base for those data elements.
 This commitment to showing this knowledge at the point of running conveys expertise in the data and builds trust.
 It also eliminates confusion as well as improves decision making.
 Improve reporting by making information easily accessible right inside the report that the end user is running.

-Having successful reporting at your institution is a huge task, so don't try to do it all at once.
+Having successful reporting at your institution or organization is a huge task, so don't try to do it all at once.
 Start small but think big.
 Start in one department.
 Put the data request process in one place and finalize the process before sharing it with other departments.
 Document your most critical reports first.
 Create examples of success and let others know about the success so that they will want that same success.
-Successful reporting is part of successful data governance.
+Successful reporting is part of successful data governance (also referred to as data intelligence) .
 Improve reporting by continuous changes to your data governance.
 We hope that the above is beneficial to you in improving your reporting and achieving reporting success at your institution.

 IData has a solution, the Data Cookbook, that can aid the employees and the institution in its data governance and reporting initiatives.
 IData also has experts that can assist with data governance, reporting, integration and other technology services on an as needed basis.
 Feel free to contact us and let us know how we can assist.